About the Lord of the Rings Author

 The area where J.R.R.
 Tolkien grew up in England was composed of the stereotypical English countryside and industrial Birmingham.
 The family moved to a house near a railway line.
-This was when Tolkien started developing his imagination watching coal trucks and thinking about all their destinations.
-Tolkien, his mother, and brother, became devout followers of the Roman Catholic Church.
+This was when Tolkien started developing his imagination by watching coal trucks and thinking about all their destinations.
+Tolkien, his mother, and his brother became devout followers of the Roman Catholic Church.
 At the age of 12, Tolkien's mother died.
 A local priest cared for Tolkien and his brother until they were sent to live with an aunt who was very indifferent to them.

 In 1911, Tolkien was able to join friends for a walking holiday in Switzerland.
-It is believed this experience influenced his descriptions of Rivendell and Misty Mountains in the “Lord of the Rings.”
-This is also the year he left for Oxford and began studying Old English and other Germanic Languages.
-In 1913, he earned a second class degree in Honour Moderations.
+It is believed this experience influenced his descriptions of Rivendell and Misty Mountains in the Lord of the Rings.
+This is also the year he left for Oxford and began studying Old English and other Germanic languages.
+In 1913, he earned a second-class degree in honour moderations.
 It meant he was halfway finished with his Oxford classics course.
 He eventually changed his course to literature and English languages.

 World War I

 When the war started, Tolkien did not immediately sign up to fight.
 He continued studying at Oxford.
 In June of 1915, he obtained a first-class degree from Oxford.
 Tolkien spent much of his time working on cryptic poems and inventing languages.
 Tolkien eventually joined the Royal British Army and was made a second lieutenant.
-He waited around in Staffordshire, England until 1916.
+He waited around in Staffordshire, England, until 1916.
 Tolkien was then sent to fight during the Somme offensive.
 After weeks of fighting in the trenches, he developed trench fever.
 He was then sent back to England.
 Tolkien spent the next several weeks recovering.

 Tolkien's first job after serving in the military was at the Oxford English Dictionary.
 Here, he spent his time researching the history and etymology of words.
-He then obtained a position of professor at the University of Leeds.
+He then obtained a position as a professor at the University of Leeds.
 At this time, he was the youngest professor working at the University.
 In 1925, Tolkien took a position in Oxford as the Professor of Anglo-Saxon with a Pembroke College fellowship.

 During the early 1930s, Tolkien had published several poems.
 He had also written a book about letters from Father Christmas for his children.
-It included goblins, gnomes as well as a polar bear hero.
+It included goblins, gnomes and a polar bear hero.
 The work also contained elven languages.
 During one summer, Tolkien was marking school certificate papers and came upon a blank page.
 Inspiration overcame him, and he wrote, “In a hole in the ground there lived a hobbit.”
-Tolkien completed his manuscript for “The Hobbit” in 1932.
-He lent copies of it to many of his friends including C.S.
+Tolkien completed his manuscript for The Hobbit in 1932.
+He lent copies of it to many of his friends, including C.S.
 Lewis.
 Tolkien lent a copy of the manuscript to a student named Elaine Griffiths.
 A friend of Griffiths' named Susan Dagnall worked for publisher George Allen & Unwin.
 Dagnall was impressed with the book and showed it to Stanley Unwin.
 After Unwin got good comments about the book from his 10-year-old son, he decided to publish it.
-“The Hobbit” was published and made available to the public in 1937.
+The Hobbit was published and made available to the public in 1937.